Flywheel storage power system: Tram braking and acceleration – power smoothing

 Flywheel storage has proven to be useful in trams.
 During braking (such as when arriving at a station), high energy peaks are found which can not be always fed back into the power grid due to the potential danger of overloading the system.
 The flywheel energy storage power plants are in containers on side of the tracks and take the excess electrical energy.
 For example, up to 200 MWh energy per brake system is annually recovered in Zwickau.

 Deployed systems

 China has the largest grid-scale flywheel energy storage plant in the world with 30 MW capacity.
 The system was connected to the grid in 2024 and it was the first such system in China.

 In the United States, Beacon Power operates two 20 MW grid-scale flywheel energy storage plants in Stephentown, New York and Hazle Township, Pennsylvania.

 On the island of Aruba is currently a 5 MWh flywheel storage power plant built by Temporal Power Ltd. The island intends to convert its energy supply to 100 percent renewables by 2020.

 Energy loss

-It is now (since 2013) possible to build a flywheel storage system that loses just 5 percent of the energy stored in it, per day (i.e. the self-discharge rate).
+As of 2013, it is possible to build a flywheel storage system that loses just 5 percent of the energy stored in it per day (i.e. the self-discharge rate).